 Currently no definite treatment is possible, but scientists and doctors are researching.
 And also what we know today, about ninety percent of Alzheimer’s has been discovered in the only last 15 years.

 But here you do not need to worry, you can give your memory a power boost at any age that also naturally.
 With the help of yoga and natural foods.

 “While practicing yoga, you focus on your breathing and are completely aware of your postures.” said by author Neha Gothe, at the University of Illinois.

 According to Kristine kaoverii Weber, founder of Subtle Yoga “yoga postures seem to affect the way of thinking and reduces anxiety, stress, and it also leads to better cognitive performance.”

 A research suggests that if you have practiced yoga for a long time, then you automatically tend to use of your left forebrain.
 There is more “gray matter” in the left forebrain and therefore, it is a reason, why positive thinking gets affected.
 Yoga stimulates the left forebrain and helps one to create positive and happy thoughts which in result magnifies your memory and concentration power.

 Yoga Postures Which Will Improve Your Memory & Prevent You From Alzheimer:

 According to study conducted by Thomas Jefferson medical college in Philadelphia and the yoga research society, there are approximately 100 billion neurons works in brain actively and most are influenced by seretonin hormone.
 And yoga helps the brain release serotonin naturally.

-A 50 minute yoga session performed for 7 days which includes these postures will significantly reduce the cortisol level that prevents your brain from the pressure of anxiety and stress.
+A 50 minute yoga session performed for 7 days which includes these postures will significantly reduce the cortisol level that prevents you from Alzheimer (or prevent your brain from the pressure of anxiety and stress).